-Profit and equity are elements of business finance that deal with business investment, but each element contains features that make it entirely different from the other.
+Profit and equity are key elements of modern business finance that deal with business investment.
+Although, at first glance, these terms may appear interchangeable, they actually refer to unique elements of finance.
 Understanding the features and differences allows investors to evaluate the profit- and equity-sharing aspect of an enterprise before staking hard-earned cash.

 Profit share and equity share are the results of different types of business activities.
 Equity share is the result of investing money into a business such as when establishing a new company or when buying stocks of a publicly traded corporation.
 Profit share is derived from results of overall business operations, such as a business partner receiving a portion of profits earned from manufacturing products.

 Profit share is directly proportional to equity share.
 This means that a higher equity share will yield a higher profit share.
+Simply put, if you decide to acquire a higher number of shares, you will derive greater financial benefit during profit share than those who acquired fewer shares.
+The greater risk an investor takes in acquiring shares, the greater the reward in the event of rising share value.
 In accounting, the efficiency of equity to generate profits can be measured and compared using a financial analysis tool called return on equity, or ROE.
 This ratio is computed by dividing profits by total equity.

 Profit share is time-specific.
 Its monetary value changes according to the accounting period being taken into consideration when preparing an income statement.
 Equity share is not directly affected by accounting periods, but it is directly affected by various financial activities such as dividend payments, issuance and retirement of stocks, gains and losses from operations, and capital expenditures.